Bama Vijayam (1967 film): Release and reception

 Bama Vijayam was released on 24 February 1967, and distributed by Gemini Studios.
 Kalki lauded the film for the cast performances and Balachander's direction.
 The film won the Chennai Film Fans' Association Award for Best Film.

-Adaptations
+Other versions

 Bama Vijayam was remade in Hindi as Teen Bahuraniyan in 1968, with Sowcar Janaki, Kanchana and Jayanthi reprising their roles.
 The film was remade into Malayalam as Sreekrishnapurathe Nakshathrathilakkam (1998) with a slightly different storyline.
 The film was unofficially remade in Kannada as Swalpa Adjust Madkolli (2000).
 A theatrical adaptation of Bama Vijayam, titled Mastani O Mastani, was staged by Rajan Radhakrishnan in November 2017.

 Legacy

 In an interview with The Hindu, Crazy Mohan said that "no attempt at comedy could ever match Bama Vijayam".
 Film historian Mohan Raman wrote that Balaiah "[excelled] as the concerned head of the family".